microsoft/vscode-dev-containers/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 🚨 We are not accepting new feature requests for this repository - contents have been migrated to the https://github.com/devcontainers org. 🚨
+about: 🚨 We are not accepting new feature requests for this repo - contents have been migrated to the https://github.com/devcontainers org.
+This repo will be archived November 2023. 🚨

 ---

-🚨 We are not accepting feature requests in this repository. 🚨
+🚨 We are not accepting feature requests in this repository as all dev container resources have been migrated to https://github.com/devcontainers.
+Any feature requests logged in this repo will not be reviewed.
+This repo will be archived November 2023. 🚨

+There's more information in the [archiving announcement issue](https://github.com/microsoft/vscode-dev-containers/issues/1762).

+Consider logging an issue in one of these locations instead:

-* Log requests for mcr.microsoft.com/devcontainers or mcr.microsoft.com/vscode/devcontainers images at https://github.com/devcontainers/images
+* Log requests for Dev Container images managed by the Dev Container spec maintainers at https://github.com/devcontainers/images
-* Log requests for existing Dev Container Features managed by the Dev Container spec maintainers at https://github.com/devcontainers/features
+* Log requests for Dev Container Features managed by the Dev Container spec maintainers at https://github.com/devcontainers/features
-* Log requests for existing Dev Container Templates managed by the Dev Container spec maintainers at https://github.com/devcontainers/templates
+* Log requests for Dev Container Templates managed by the Dev Container spec maintainers at https://github.com/devcontainers/templates
-* For new Definitions/Templates, see https://github.com/devcontainers/template-starter To get started and add your Template into the index.
+* For new Definitions/Templates, see https://github.com/devcontainers/template-starter to get started and add your Template into the index.
 * For new Dev Container Features, see https://github.com/devcontainers/feature-template to get started and add your Feature into the index.

 🚨 Other locations 🚨